mines-ciroh/TempEst2/README.md

 First, by default the model is trained with the two kriging models included, but the `full.schema` function itself is a generic framework for linking a seasonality (`sche`) and anomaly (`ma`) component, and these can be specified separately, e.g. to test a different approach without changing any of the infrastructure.

 The third argument to `full.schema` is `rtn.model`, which is `FALSE` by default.
 If it is set to `TRUE`, then, instead of returning a prediction function, `full.schema(rtn.model=TRUE)(training data)` will return a list of model components.
 This is useful to examine model behaviors directly, such as extracting coefficients from the kriging models.

+If the fourth argument to `full.schema`, `use.max`, is `TRUE` (default `FALSE`), then the model will be trained to predict both mean and maximum temperature, requiring a `temperature.max` column in the training data.

 ## Citation and More Information